maldonado91/Data-Analysis-Project/README.md

 Lastly, we will need to find the data associated with PED's.

+Questions they hope to answer with the data:
+- Batting statistics over the course of a players career
+- Pitching statistics over the course of a players career
+- Fielding statistics over the course of a players career
+- Variables with the biggest impacts on HOF votes
+- For players who we currently do not predict as a "Yes" for the HOF, what is missing?
+- Does the team a player plays for have an impact?
-Questions they hope to answer with the data: *We want to determine the likelihood of current players making it to the HOF.*
+- We want to determine the likelihood of current players making it to the HOF.

 ## Github
 Includes a README: